Plymouth Proprietary Library

 To guarantee a seat, contact the library at least 24 hours before the event.
 Otherwise, simply turn up on the day.

-Following Robert's talk on Drake's Island last year, this new talk uses recent images to provide a virtual walk around the island to discover what remains of the Island's defences, barracks and underground tunnels.
+Following Robert King's talk on Drake's Island last year, this new talk uses recent images to provide a virtual walk around the island to discover what remains of the Island's defences, barracks and underground tunnels.

 To guarantee a seat, contact the library at least 24 hours before the event.
 Otherwise, simply turn up on the day.

-Dr Helen Wilson returns to the PPL following her sellout talk in 2025.
+Dr Helen Wilson returns to the PPL following her sellout talk in 2025 on these professional woodcarvers.

 This talk is based on stories the speaker has come across on her research on the Pinwill sisters including those who met or worked for Violet Pinwill, or owned pieces of her work.
 Their recollections and insights contributed enormously to the research and their stories add a further perspective.